RubenNijhuis/Portfolio22/README.md

 Templates
 - [ ] Check if a link is inbound or outbound and add the correct link type

+Small About

+- [ ] Aggregate all data from cms

+Journal Component
-- [ ] Journal page missing design and should be different than project
+- [ ] Load

 About Page

-- [ ] Make the it thing
 - [ ] create credits and tools section
-  - [ ] create horizontal text
+- [ ] create horizontal scroll text
 - [ ] create interactive piece

 Gallery Page

-- [ ] Infinite scroll ?
 - [ ] Split sections into seperate pages
 - [ ] index page add per section button to go to page